martelkr/cppsocket/README.md

 ## Thread Safety

-Do not share TCPClient, UDPClient or UDPServer objects across threads unless you provide your own thread safety on the send/read calls.
+Do not share TCPServer, TCPClient, UDPClient or UDPServer objects across threads unless you provide your own thread safety on the send/read and accept calls.

 ## Installation